Azure-Samples/digital-twins-explorer/README.md

 # Azure Digital Twins (ADT) explorer

+## Note to Existing Users: Change in Authentication

+**As of 10/31, we have changed authentication in adt-explorer.** Adt-explorer will now pick up your login from az login, VS/VS Code, or environment variables.
+You only need to provide the service URL to connect.
+The simplest way to login is to run az login at some point in a command prompt before running adt-explorer (does not have to be the same command prompt).
+See below for more information.

+## Overview

 adt-explorer is a sample application for the [Azure Digital Twins service](https://docs.microsoft.com/azure/digital-twins/overview).
 It lets you connect to an Azure Digital Twins instance to:
 * Upload and explore models
 * Upload and edit graphs of twins